fchastanet/bash-tools-framework/doc/BestPractices.md

 - declare all variables as local in functions to avoid making them global
 - local or declare multiple local a z
 - `export readonly` does not work, first `readonly` then `export`
+- avoid using export most of the times, export is needed only when variables has to be passed to child process.

 #### 1.8.2. variable naming convention